Table of contents

-Biologic agents: Also known as biologic response modifiers, this newer class of DMARDs.
-These drugs can target parts of the immune system that trigger inflammation that causes joint and tissue damage.
+Biologic agents: Also known as biologic response modifiers, these drugs can target parts of the immune system that trigger inflammation causing joint and tissue damage.
+Anti-TNF therapy is an antibody that is used widely.
 These types of drugs also increase the risk of infections and blood clots in the lungs.
-Biologic DMARDs are usually most effective when paired with a nonbiologic DMARD, such as methotrexate.
+In general, biologic DMARDs are most effective when combined with a nonbiologic DMARD, such as sulfasalazine.

-Synovectomy: This surgery is performed to remove the inflamed lining of the joint (synovium).
-It is most common on larger joints such as the knees, elbows, wrists, fingers and hips.
+Synovectomy: This surgery removes the inflamed lining of the joint (synovium).
+It is most common on larger joints such as the knees, elbows, wrists, fingers, and hips.